 This guide offers suggestions of, and links to, online resources useful for researching topics about the 18th century in the West.
 It is a work in progress, originally created for a conference presentation.
 It offers links to the expensive, electronic resources available to the Michigan State University community of users and also links to a wide range of free electronic resources/websites created by scholars that are available to the world at large on the internet.
-The websites freely available to all users have an asterisk (*) beside their titles.
 Resources not available remotely to non-M.S.U. patrons are accessible if you come in to our Main Library; use them on the Selected Resources computers beside the Reference Desk on the first floor in the lobby area.

 If you find this research guide by Googling, live elsewhere than the mid-Michigan area, and are not at a large institution offering these expensive resources, consider e-mailing/going to the largest university library in your region and asking if the electronic resources may be used on site by regional scholars.
 Find that library's website on the internet, look for the subject specialist(s) who handle history, literature, etc., e-mail and introduce yourself and ask.